 Emotional Support Services

 3. Facebook.
-An active and supportive Facebook group for Australian and New Zealand MPN patients – see Australia and NZ MPN support community.
-It can be very reassuring to connect with other patients who are going through similar physical and emotional challenges, and there is a lot of information and prompt advice on any number of MPN related matters on this page.
+A very supportive and responsive Facebook group for Australian and New Zealand MPN patients is run by Josie, an MPN patient and her Admin team.
+See Australia and NZ MPN support community.
+It can be very reassuring to connect with other patients who are going through similar physical and emotional challenges, and there is information and prompt advice available on any number of MPN related matters from fellow MPN patients via this page.

-You may wish to consider using Facebook for this supportive group, even if you’re not accustomed to using Facebook.
+You may wish to consider using Facebook just to be part of this supportive group, even if you’re not accustomed to using Facebook.

 4. Canberra support group.
-If you live in Canberra, a weekly walking and/or coffee and chat group is held every Monday.
-To join, or for more information, please see HERE
+If you live in Canberra, a weekly walking and/or coffee and chat group is held every Monday morning To join, or for more information, please see HERE

 5. South East Queensland support group.
-If you live in Brisbane and surrounds, there is also a quarterly support group run by an experienced MPN patient.
+If you live in Brisbane and surrounds, there are two quarterly support groups run by two patients.
 For more information, please contact the MPN AA.

 Wallet cards.
 If you would like a free wallet card, contact the MPN AA and don’t forget to include your postal address.